NixOS/hydra/doc/manual/src/hacking.md

 ```

 To enter a shell in which all environment variables (such as `PERL5LIB`)
-are set up so that those dependencies can be found:
+and dependencies can be found:

 ```console
 $ nix-shell